selling a property featured image

 Inheritance Tax:

 Inheritance tax is a tax on the estate of a deceased person, and it may be applicable when you inherit a property.
-However, if the property is sold within a certain timeframe, it may be exempt from inheritance tax.
+However, if the property is Auction Gavelsold within a certain timeframe, it may be exempt from inheritance tax.
 Again, it’s important to seek professional advice to understand your specific income tax situation and obligations.

 Legal Fees: